Logo_Color

 Evaluating edison365 alongside Verto?

-Because these are both UK-built platforms with similar market positioning, the most useful comparison is a side-by-side demonstration focused on governance depth, specifically how MoP, IPA and Green Book alignment works in each platform, and what that means in practice for your PMO function.
+Because these are both UK-built platforms with similar market positioning, the most useful comparison is a side-by-side demonstration focused on governance depth, specifically how MoP and Green Book alignment, as well as Programme and Project Data standard compliance works in each platform, and what that means in practice for your PMO function.

 Verto Newsletter